lsst-dm/dmtn-169/index.rst

 This will allow the client to download the data without needing GCS credentials.
 This assumes that any object storage system used in other Rubin Observatory Data Facilities will also support signed URLs.

+Alternately, if there are a large number of such URLs in a typical reply or if the client normally doesn't use most URLs, this can be optimized by adding another API call.
+Return GCS URLs or some equivalent pointer than then add a new API call to convert them to signed URLs on demand, and add code to the client to do that conversion before using a GCS URL.

 For data storage, the client would use the following process:

 #.
 Make an API call to Butler (via a client library that makes a REST API call) indicating that the client wants to store some data and providing metadata.